ValentinaMiller/ValentinaMiller.github.io/_pages/cv.md

 Work experience
 ======

-* 02/2026 – Present: Graduate Teaching Assistant at University of York, York
-  * Teaching Theory 2 (Formal Languages and Automata)

 * 04/2025 – 08/2025: Junior Research Scientist at Fraunhofer IKS, Munich
   * Research on safety, reliability and alignment of LLMs